BarbeRousseLibre/hermessenger/docs/ABOUT-FILES.md

 Actual source code that does not need to be served by the web server.

-- src/checking_form.php - take the $_POST from the user's input and test it against some condition (lenght, pattern matching, disposable e-mails domain list, etc), if all tests are succesful, then the data are exported to a JSON file into the ' var/temp_mail_directory ', until it is send by ' bin/send_mail_in_queue.php '.
+- src/checking_form.php - take the $_POST from the user's input and test it against some condition (lenght, pattern matching, disposable e-mails domain list, etc), if all tests are succesful or one at least failed the data are exported to a JSON file into the ' var/temp_mail_directory ', until it is send by ' bin/send_mail_in_queue.php '.

 - src/.env - The file used by PHPDotenv, allowing you to add sensitive informations and being sure they are safe (not accessible for client !) and properly stored.